 - Business marketing & advertising

-- Retail design and crafting such as jewelry-making
+- Retail design and crafting such as card-making and jewelry-making

 - Multimedia studio